James Ormond Wilson Normal School

 The James Ormond Wilson Normal School was a historic normal school in Washington, D.C.
-Founded in 1873 as the Washington Normal School, it provided teacher training for the district's educators into the second half of the 20th century.
+Founded in 1873 as the all-white Washington Normal School, it was renamed in 1913 after the city's first superintendent of schools.
+It provided teacher training until 1955, when it was merged with the all-black Miner Normal School to become the District of Columbia Teachers College.

 Its main building, located at 1100 Harvard Street NW, was designed by city architect Snowden Ashford and was completed in 1912.
 It is a distinctive Jacobethan structure, built out of red brick with limestone trim elements.
 The building now forms one of the campuses of the Carlos Rosario International Public Charter School.

 The building was listed on the National Register of Historic Places in 2015.